Graduate School:Tufts University

 Undergraduate School:University of Michigan

 Areas of interest:Environmental Issues

 Mentor:Carol Burns, Principal, Taylor Burns Architects

 Placement:Mayor's Office, City of Boston

 Supervisor:Edith Murnane, Director of Food Initiatives

-Project description:Tori spent the majority of her fellowship working on the urban agriculture pilot project.
-The City of Boston may lease three vacant properties in Dorchester to individuals or organizations interested in running an urban farm for commercial purposes, education, and/or donation.
-In response to the concerns of local residents regarding the impact of urban farms on their community, the Director of Food Initiatives, DND, and the BRA ramped up communications.
+Project description:Tori spent the majority of her fellowship working on the urban agriculture pilot project for the Office of Food Initiatives in the Mayor’s Office and the Boston Redevelopment Authority (BRA).
+The City of Boston planned to lease three vacant properties in Dorchester to individuals or organizations interested in running an urban farm for commercial purposes, education, and/or donation.
+In response to the concerns of local residents regarding the impact of urban farms on their community, the Director of Food Initiatives, the Department of Neighborhood Development, and the BRA ramped up communications.
 The drafting, publication, and dissemination of the communication tools were an exercise in leadership, collaboration, City administration, and most significantly, the importance of community engagement.
-The pilot project introduced her to a new perspective from which to view urban agricultural policy and will inform the research she does moving forward.
-Overall, she thoroughly enjoyed being on the Director of Food Initiative’s team and having the opportunity to employ her analytical and organizational skills to actualize a vision for urban agriculture.
+Overall, Tori thoroughly enjoyed being on the Director of Food Initiative’s team and having the opportunity to employ her analytical and organizational skills to actualize a vision for urban agriculture.

 Tori applied to the Rappaport Institute to serve as a Public Policy Summer Fellow with the aim of expanding her professional network in Boston and establishing a strong foundation for her graduate studies with a behind-¬‐the-¬‐scene look at the innovative food policy underway in Boston and an introduction to the actors and institutions involved.
 By anchoring Tori to a desk in the Mayor’s Office, the Rappaport Fellowship facilitated that foundation.